kfyh/moonboard/README.md

   - **On Windows (via WSL):** Run `sudo make deploy SD_DRIVE=D`, where `D` is the drive letter of your SD Card.
 The script handles mounting and unmounting.
   - **On macOS:** The boot partition typically mounts at `/Volumes/bootfs`.
 Run `sudo make deploy BOOTFS=/Volumes/bootfs`, then eject the card.
   - **On Linux/Unix:** Mount the SD card's boot partition and run `sudo make deploy BOOTFS=/path/to/bootfs`.
 Unmount it when done.
-- Insert the SD Card into your Raspberry Pi and power it on
+- Insert the SD Card into your Raspberry Pi and power it on.
-- Log in to your Raspberry Pi and run: `sudo /boot/firmware/moonboard/install/automated-install.sh`
-- Note that your Raspberry Pi will reboot automatically upon completion.
+- The Pi will automatically run the installation script on first boot and reboot upon completion.
+No manual login or configuration is required.

 - To test load the Moonboard app on your phone, click on a problem, then click the light icon.
 - This will ask you if you want to connect to a moonboard, click yes